AriMeron/Game/README.md

 **Multiplayer:**

 - Engage in intense battles with other players.
+- Battle Royale, Teams, and Storm the Capitol Modes

 **Battle Map:**

 - The primary battleground will be the Capitol Rotunda, featuring strategically placed crates and walls to provide cover and enhance gameplay.
 - Possibly, additional rooms within the Capitol Building can be included in the map.
+  - Including the house or senate chambers.
+- Addition maps can be the White House, Pentagon, Downtown D.C. or other famous locations related to the U.S. Government.

 **Player Avatars:**

-- Players will embody prominent politicians, adding a unique twist to the game.
+- Players will embody politicians, adding a unique twist to the game.
+- Player will start with relatively unknown politicions.
+- As they continue to play the game they will be able to unlock more and more famous politicians.
+- The top level of politicions will have special abilities.
+For example:
+  - Trump: Ability to build walls.
+  - Obama: Player and teammates heal faster.
+  - Biden: Upgrades are more expensive for the other teams.

 **Teams:**